'Disgrace': Ferry chaos firm gives up to £400k in bonuses to execs and staff

-THE STATE-OWNED taxpayer-subsidised ferry operator at the centre of a row over disruption to lifeline services in the midst of Scotland's island transport crisis is ploughing hundreds of thousands of pounds into a 1.5% cross-the board bonus to executives, managers and staff this year.
+THE STATE-OWNED taxpayer-subsidised ferry operator at the centre of a row over disruption to lifeline services in the midst of Scotland's island transport crisis is ploughing hundreds of thousands of pounds into a 1.5% bonus to staff this year.

 It comes amidst anger over cuts to lifeline services to save money and the provision of £300,000 in performance bonuses and perks to directors since taking on the hugely subsidised ferry contract.

-Note: An earlier version of this story stated that executives would also receive bonus as part of the payment to staff.
-CalMac have since clarified that this is not the case and have provided the following statement.
-"The article published on the Herald website on 13 July entitled “Ferry chaos firm CalMac gives up to £400k in bonuses to staff” is misleading and contains statements which are false.